4 stages of cognitive development

 What are children capable of learning at various stages in their development?
 How do children develop their intellectual skills to react and interact with their environment?
 How do these cognitive abilities develop, and in what order?

 These were some of the questions that were answered by French psychologist Jean Piaget in 1952 when he published his groundbreaking theory on cognitive development in children.

 Piaget began his research simply interested in how children react to their environments, but his observations countered the current thinking of the day (which said that children have no cognition until they are old enough to learn to speak), and have, in fact, become the most well-known and influential theory of cognitive development to date.

-Here are the four cognitive stages of childhood development as identified by Jean Piaget:
+Here are the four stages of cognitive development as identified by Jean Piaget:

 - Sensorimotor Stage: Birth through about 2 years.
-During this stage, children learn about the world through their senses and the manipulation of objects.
+During this stage of cognitive development, children learn about the world through their senses and the manipulation of objects.

 - Preoperational Stage: Ages 2 through 7.
 During this stage, children develop memory and imagination.
 They are also able to understand things symbolically and to understand the ideas of the past and future.